When is FA Cup second round draw? Start time, ball numbers and TV

 How can I watch it?

-BBC Two will broadcast the FA Cup Second Round Proper draw during the channel’s first round highlights show, which starts at 6:15pm.
+BBC Two will broadcast the FA Cup second round draw during the channel’s first round highlights show, which starts at 6:15pm.
 Kelly Somers will host the draw with Emile Heskey and Leon Osman pulling out the balls.

 A live stream will be available via the BBC iPlayer and Independent Sport will have a live blog to give you all the ties and reaction.